Understanding drought impacts and strategies: Orange growers in Vidarbha

 Vidarbha, known for its Nagpur Orange, suffers from recurrent droughts, with conditions worsening since the 1990s.
 The region's heavy reliance on rainfed agriculture makes it vulnerable.
 Due to the lack of water, it is becoming difficult for the Vidarbha's orange growers to manage their yields, resulting in distressed situations.
 Due to these drought conditions, the production of oranges in the Vidarbha region has declined by approximately 50%–70% between 2017 and 2019, which has resulted in substantial economic loss to the orange growers.

-In 2019, the never-seen-before drought in Vidarbha resulted in the failure of around 60% of the orange orchards that cost over INR15 million.
+In 2019, the never-seen-before drought in Vidarbha resulted in the failure of around 60% of the orange orchards, that cost over INR15 million.
 The orange growers try to cope with these climatic droughts and maintain their orchards.
 Some growers expect financial aid from the government.
 However, from the trend of orange production in Vidarbha, it is evident that the efforts are not producing the desired results.

 Existing literature primarily focuses on constraints for orange farming but lacks insight into farm-level challenges and growers' perceptions of drought impacts.
 This study by Dohale et al. ‘Orange grower's perception of drought impacts and strategies for mitigation and adaptation: A study of the Vidarbha region in India’ aims to fill these gaps by examining orange growers' perceptions and strategies to mitigate drought impacts.
 Key research questions include understanding growers' perceptions of drought impact and identifying adaptation and mitigation strategies.

-Research method and data collection
+Research methods and data collection

 The study adopts a field research approach in Vidarbha, initially identifying drought challenges through literature review and expert validation.
-Employing a three-stage approach, it validated challenges through the Delphi method, prioritized them via the Best-Worst Method with five growers, and assessed growers' perceptions through descriptive statistics with 50 respondents.
+Employing a three-stage approach, it validated challenges through the Delphi method, prioritised them via the Best-Worst Method with five growers, and assessed growers' perceptions through descriptive statistics with 50 respondents.
 Most respondents were young farmers, with average landholdings of 10.775 acres.
 Key challenges that emerged were: inadequate water bodies, lack of capital, and high drip irrigation costs for Vidarbha's orange growers during droughts.

 Results and discussion